I get a "User: anonymous is not authorized" error when I try to access my Amazon OpenSearch Service cluster

 Last updated: 2021-09-23

-When I try to access my Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) domain or OpenSearch Dashboards, I receive an error.
+When I try to access my Amazon OpenSearch Service domain or OpenSearch Dashboards, I receive an error.
 How do I resolve this?

 You receive the following error when requests are unsigned and come from a source IP address that isn't allowed in the access policy: